CodeCrux/codecrux.github.io/_posts/2024-08-09-top-tech-stacks-for-software-development-in-2024.md

 ---
-title: 2024-08-09-Top Tech Stacks for Software Development in 2024
+title: Top Tech Stacks for Software Development in 2024
 description: "In 2024, the tech industry continues to evolve rapidly, driven by advances in cloud computing, AI, machine learning, and cross-platform development. "